Mary Aikenhead Statue

 Mary Aikenhead was a woman of choice, not chance.
 While trusting in Divine Providence, she would actively look for ways to make this happen, recognising that she, and we, are the vehicle for God’s Providence in the world.
 Mary listened for what God was calling her to be and responded in a way that made a huge difference in the world of others.
 She continues to do so today through the actions of those of us who are inspired by her work, courage, foresight and compassion.

 Our Mary Aikenhead leans forward, inviting you in for conversation, to sit a while, either alone or with a friend.
 She watches out in the direction of where most students will spend their time here at St Columba’s, reminding them of our heritage and her legacy, and how we are challenged to live our lives.
 Her veil catches water – the symbol that washes us clean and unites us through baptism – our baptism to the love of God.
+Her desk is represented as the physical embodiment of the red thread, symbolising our connection through Divine Providence and the Catholic values that unite us.

 Return to Sacred Spaces